tcberkley/ChessBot/README.md

 Project Description:

-This was a project that I decided to build in a couple of days to touch up on my python before I started working.
+This was a project that I decided to build to touch up on my python before I started working.

 The bot uses the mini max algorithm to navigate decision trees and an evaluation function that returns the "score" of a position (node on the decision tree).
 On top of that, I implemented some "pruning techniques" that speed up the search for the best move.
-Pruning generally prevents the bot from examining parts of the decision tree where a "bad move" (ex. unnecessarily sacrificing the queen) had taken place.
+Pruning generally prevents the bot from examining parts of the decision tree where a "bad move" (ex. unnecessarily sacrificing the queen) has already taken place.

 ------------
 How to play: